treeverse/lakeFS/docs/deploying-aws/bucket.md

 ---
 layout: default
-title: Configuring the S3 bucket
+title: Configuring the Storage
-description: For information on configuring the S3 bucket to provide the data storage layer for our installation.
+description: Providing the data storage layer for our installation.
-parent: AWS Deployment
+parent: Production Deployment
 nav_order: 15
 has_children: false
 ---

-# Configuring the S3 bucket
+# Configuring the Storage

-The S3 bucket will provide the data storage layer for our installation.
+{: .no_toc }

+A production installation of lakeFS will usually use your cloud provider's object storage as the underlying storage layer.
-You can choose to create a new S3 bucket (recommended) or use an existing bucket with a path prefix.
-The path under the existing bucket should be empty.
+You can choose to create a new bucket/container (recommended), or use an existing one with a path prefix.
+The path under the existing bucket/container should be empty.

+After you have a bucket/container configured, proceed to [Installing lakeFS](./install.md).

+Choose your cloud provider to configure your storage.

+## Table of contents
+{: .no_toc .text-delta }

+1. TOC
+{:toc}

+## AWS S3

 1. From the S3 Administration console, choose `Create Bucket`.
 2. Make sure you: